antonio-morales/Fuzzing101/Exercise 9/Readme.md

 ### Seed corpus creation

-I recommend you to create some HFS+ images to feed your seed corpus.
+I recommend you create some HFS+ images to feed your seed corpus.
 This is a trivial task on a Mac OS.

-In Linux you can use **hfsprogs** utility.
-In Windows you can use **Paragon HFS+** (commercial software with free trial).
+In Linux, you can use **hfsprogs** utility.
+In Windows, you can use **Paragon HFS+** (commercial software with free trial).

-To make life easier, you can find an HFS example file [here](./resources/example.img).
+To make life easier, you can find an HFS example file [here](./Resources/example.img).

 **Warning!
-This is just an starting point, you will need to do some extra work on your own**
+This is just a starting point, you will need to do some extra work on your own**

 ### Fuzzing time